 For general energy storage systems, the capacity of the batteries determines the total amount of electricity that the entire energy storage system can store and release.
-When we select batteries, we often trouble about how much capacity to choose.
+When we select batteries, we often have trouble with how much capacity to choose.

 While the capacity of the battery is not the bigger the better, and especially considering that the scenarios in which everyone uses the energy storage battery are various, the factors to be considered are also very different.
 Therefore the answer to how much battery storage you need largely depends on the scenario you want.